 Is it a solid – or a liquid?
-Flubber, immortalized by Disney in the 1997 Robin Williams flick and The Absent-Minded Professor back in 1961, has presented that very question to throngs of inquisitive young children, in southeast Michigan and else where, for decades.
-But all told, it’s a very simple substance.
-And, with a little parent supervision, they can create it right in your family’s kitchen!
+Flubber, immortalized by Disney in the 1997 Robin Williams flick and The Absent-Minded Professor back in 1961, has presented that very question to throngs of inquisitive young children, in southeast Michigan and elsewhere, for decades.

-For this cool craft, we flipped back to the 1999 edition of Metro Parent.
-In a roundup of young kids’ fun called “Boredom Busters,” we chatted up former Webster Elementary School teacher Mary Buscemi, who used the stuff with her special education students.
+For this cool craft, we chatted up former Livonia Webster Elementary School teacher Mary Buscemi, who created the stuff with her special education students.

 Here’s her how-to!

 In a large container, such as a pail, combine: